-Subject Description

-Employment, office, trade, Any employment, office, trade,

-profession or vocation profession or vocation carried on for

-- profit or gain.

-Sponsorship Any payment or provision of any

-other financial benefit (other than

-from the council) made to the

-councillor during the previous 12-

-month period for expenses incurred

-by him/her in carrying out his/her

-duties as a councillor, or towards

-his/her election expenses.

-This includes any payment or

-financial benefit from a trade union

-within the meaning of the Trade Union and Labour Relations

-Contracto

-Contracts Any contract made between the councillor or his/her spouse or civil

-partner or the person with whom the

-councillor is living as if they were

-spouses/civil partners (or a firm in which

-such person is a partner, or an

-incorporated body of which such person

-is a director or a body that such person

-has a beneficial interest in the securities

-of) and the council

-(a) under which goods or services are

-to be provided or works are to be

-executed; and

-Land and Property Any beneficial interest in land which

-is within the area of the council.

-'Land' excludes an easement,

-servitude, interest or right in or over

-land which does not give the councillor

-or his/her spouse or civil partner or the person with whom the councillor is

-living as if they were spouses/ civil

-partners (alone or jointly with another)

-a right to occupy or to receive income.

-Licenses Any licence (alone or jointly with others)

-to occupy land in the area of the council

-for a month or longer
+Subject Description Employment, office, trade, profession or vocation Any employment, office, trade, profession or vocation carried on for profit or gain.
+[Any unpaid directorship.]
+Sponsorship Any payment or provision of any other financial benefit (other than from the council) made to the councillor during the previous 12-month period for expenses incurred by him/her in carrying out his/her duties as a councillor, or towards his/her election expenses.
+This includes any payment or financial benefit from a trade union within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992.
+Contracts Any contract made between the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (or a firm in which such person is a partner, or an incorporated body of which such person is a director or a body that such person has a beneficial interest in the securities of) and the council- under which goods or services are to be provided or works are to be executed; and (b) which has not been fully discharged Land and Property Any beneficial interest in land which is within the area of the council.
+'Land' excludes an easement, servitude, interest or right in or over land which does not give the councillor or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners (alone or jointly with another) a right to occupy or to receive income.
+Licenses Any licence (alone or jointly with others) to occupy land in the area of the council for a month or longer

-Corporate tenancies Any tenancy where (to the councillor's knowledge)- (a) the landlord is the council; and (b) the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
-Securities Any beneficial interest in securities of a body where- (a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- (i)) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial
+Corporate tenancies Any tenancy where (to the councillor's knowledge)- the landlord is the council; and the tenant is a body that the councillor, or his/her spouse or civil partner or the person with whom the councillor is living as if they were spouses/ civil partners is a partner of or a director of or has a beneficial interest in the securities of.
+Securities Any beneficial interest in securities of a body where- that body (to the councillor's knowledge) has a place of business or land in the area of the council; and (b) either- ) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or )if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class

-'director' includes a member of the committee of management of an industrial and provident society.
+\ &#x27;director' includes a member of the committee of management of an industrial and provident society.